 (1) Pelletier B., Donadei L.: "Mémoire sur le phosphate calcaire", Ann.
 Chim.
 7 (1790) 79

-Josse (1) summarized the analyses of bones from the viewpoint of a chemist: bones are nothing but an accumulation of a mineral, phosphate of lime, mixed with an organic substance made of gelatin.
-He then addressed the composition of teeth, more specifically of tooth enamel, as the underlying dentin is essentially bone.
+Josse (1), a citizen of Rennes, France, summarized the analyses of bones from the viewpoint of a chemist: bones are nothing but an accumulation of a mineral, phosphate of lime, mixed with an organic substance made of gelatin.
+He then addressed the composition of teeth, more specifically of tooth enamel, as the underlying dentin he regarded as essentially bone.
 Dental enamel, he writes, is white, very fragile, of extreme hardness.
 Along a fractured area it presents a regular, pronounced crystallization, formed by well-ordered assembling of small brillant crystal needles.
-In order to check whether the special hardness, as compared to dentin, might just be a consequence of higher density due to closer arrangement, in absence of organic substance, of the constituant inorganic molecules, he secured several specimens of human and animal teeth and separated the enamel from the dentin using Papin´s digesteur.
+In order to check whether the special hardness and polish, as compared to dentin, might just be a consequence of higher density due to closer arrangement, in absence of organic substance, of the constituant inorganic molecules, he secured several specimens of human and animal teeth and separated the enamel from the dentin using Papin´s digesteur.
 Chemical analyses, which he performed in the laboratory of a medical school, showed the presence of just calcium and phosphate in the enamel samples.

 (1) Josse: "Mémoire contenant l´examen physique et chimique des dents", Ann.
 Chim.
 43 (1802) 3

 On one of his tours, Count Carlo Morozzo of Italy was shown a fossil skeleton of which he thought it once belonged to an unusually huge elephant.
 Part of the skeleton had already fallen apart.
-Among the few pieces that could be saved were fragments of molar teeth, of which Morozzo forwarded one to the Italian chemist Domenico Morichini for a chemical analysis (1,2).
+Among the few pieces that could be saved were fragments of molar teeth, of which Morozzo forwarded one to the Italian chemist Domenico Morichini, of the University of Rome, for a chemical analysis (1,2).
 It contained organic substance, carbonic acid, fluoric acid (found by the etching of glass test), phosphate and calcium, but Morichini had not yet performed a quantitative analysis.